 So here we present some of the best car mounts for Waze users.
 There are a lot of places to mount a smartphone when using Waze, my favorite locations are listed within which is the windshield, dash and air vent.
 I’m suggesting a mounts with cradles make the best car mounts for Waze users.
 While I’m a big fan of magnetic mounts, I think that a cradle gives more support to the phone when interfacing with it.
 So I’m not throwing the towel in on magnetic mounts, just prefer a ones with cradles when it comes to the most practical type of mount when using Waze.

 I continue to be a fan of the Arkon Megagrip Travel Mount.
 This mount features an expandable cradle which expands to 3.4 inches by pressing the button at the lower left corner of the cradle.
 Your phone will fit into the cradle in portrait mode but the holder can swivel 360 degrees.
 This will fit your phone with or without a thick case.
 The included expandable holder has two support feet which can be moved to accommodate any ports on the bottom of your phone.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
+A photo of this mount in the dashboard configuration accompanies this article.
 The mount is made of plastic and comes with 2-year warranty from the manufacturer.

 If you are driving a truck or large SUV, you might have a far reach to the device.
 The Arkon Extendable Car Suction Mount is an excellent choice for a smartphone or even small tablet.
 The cradle is spring-loaded and expands to over 7 inches so there’s some room if you add a case or skin.
 Unlike the previous holder, this cradle will grip your phone from the top and bottom.
 The support feet are movable so they will not get in the way of any ports or buttons.
 The mount itself has a metal arm that can extend from 14.5 to 18.5 inches.
 The cradle rotates 360 degrees so your phone can be in portrait or landscape mode.
 The suction cup has a vacuum lock to maintain a secure connection.
 The metal arm will keep the tablet very steady in normal environments.
 Like the previous mount, there is a 2-year manufacturer warranty on this well made mount.